-(Mark One) ⊠ QUARTERLY REPORT PURSUANT TO SEC FION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For t he quarterly period ended September 30), 2019 OR ☐ TRANSITION REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-36554 lar Therapeutix, Delaware (State or other jurisdiction of incorporation or organization) 20-5560161 (L.R.S.
-Employer Identification Number) 24 Crosby Drive Bedford, MA (Address of principal executive offices) 01730 (Zip Code) (781) 357-4000 (Registrant's telephone number, including area cod e) Securities registered pursuant to Section 12(b) of th e Act: Title of each class Trading Symbol(s) Name of exchange on which registered Common Stock, \$0.0001 par value per share re OCUL The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) haduring the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has st Regulation S-T ($$232.405$ of this chapter) during the precefiles).
-Yes \boxtimes No \square • Indicate by check mark whether the registrant is a la emerging growth company.
-See the definitions of "large a in Rule 12b-2 of the Exchange Act. · · Large accelerated filer □ Accelerated filer \boxtimes Non-accelerated filer □ Smaller reporting company Emerging growth company \boxtimes If an emerging growth company, indicate by check new or revised financial accounting standards provided pu with any Indicate by check mark whether the registrant is a si hell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of November 7, 2019, there were 48,079,615 sha ares of Common Stock, \$0.0001 par value per share, outstanding.
+(Mark One)

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2020

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\

+Commission file number: 001-36554

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+24 Crosby Drive Bedford, MA

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of August 1, 2020, there were 62,958,001 shares of Common Stock, \$0.0001 par value per share, outstanding.

+20-5560161 (I.R.S.
+Employer Identification Number)

+01730 (Zip Code)

+Item 1.

+Item 2.